-i) Interest rate risk
+i.
+Interest rate risk

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-Recompense liability payable by the Company to CDR lenders could be affected due to changes in market interest rate (refer Note 3(b)).

-ii) Price risk
+II.
+Price risk

 The Company is affected by the price volatility of certain commodities.
 Its operating activities require the on-going purchase of electrical items for power evacuation which are affected by the commodity price.
 The Company has a risk management strategy and planning regarding commodity price risk and its mitigation.